 Abatement is the reduction or stopping of pension payments on re-employment within the scheme.
-Scheme rules require that your annual salary plus your pension cannot add up to more than your pensionable earnings in the twelve months immediately before your pension came into payment.
+Scheme rules require that a member's new pensionable pay and pension, when added together, may not normally be more than their pensionable earnings when they retired.